 Youth Education: relies a lot on teachers but needs to be very coordinator driven – possibility as an extra-curricular activity?

-Training Resources and Requirements:
+2f.
+Identification of additional training resources and requirements:

-Beyond RIS: Weed Identification Training – Weed Portal Training 6th November – GPS Training – Assist in recruiting volunteers – chemical certification – website training.
+Some suggestions to equip our own capabilities proposed, thinking beyond RIS: Weed Identification Training – Weed Portal Training 6th November – GPS Training – Assist in recruiting volunteers – chemical certification – website training.
 Some equipment can be provided by GCG.

-PCS Review Application for the whole of GCG was Tues 1st October, but Karissa managed to get a one-week extension on the deadline.
+3. Parks and City Services (PACS) Review Application for the whole of GCG was Tues 1st October, but Karissa managed to get a one-week extension on the deadline.
 Suggestions are better liaison between agencies, more interaction equals better results.
+Other feedback should be sent to Karissa via email.

-Frogwatch
+4. Frogwatch (Anke Maria)

-Revegation Program
+Revegetation Program

 Frog census coming up – there is a map of how many frogwatch sites in a certain group’s area.